Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Business accounts available

-Mailbox.org strikes an excellent balance between privacy, functionality, and usability, making it particularly suitable for professionals and small businesses looking to migrate from services like G Suite or Microsoft 365 without sacrificing features.
+Mailbox.org strikes an excellent balance between email privacy, functionality, and usability, making it a suitable Outlook alternative or G Suite alternative for professionals and small businesses.

-While not offering end-to-end encryption by default, Australia-based Fastmail has built its business entirely on paid subscriptions rather than data mining.
-Their focus on usability and performance makes them an excellent “bridge” option for those transitioning from mainstream providers.
+While not offering end-to-end encryption by default like ProtonMail or Tutanota, Australia-based Fastmail has built its business entirely on paid subscriptions rather than data mining.
+Their focus on usability and performance makes them an excellent “bridge” Gmail alternative for those transitioning from mainstream providers seeking better email privacy.

 Key Features: